-For improved performance in cluster environments, yYou can dedicates nodes for certain purposes, such as for running background asynchronous jobs.
+You can dedicates nodes for certain purposes, such as for running background asynchronous jobs.
 This frees up nodes for processing requests that come directly from the ALM Octane UI, as users work.

 Cluster nodes can be one of the following types: